javierbrea/eslint-plugin-boundaries/packages/website/docs/overview.md

 By default, it analyzes `import` and `export` statements, `require` calls, and dynamic `import()` expressions.
 You can customize it to inspect any other AST node that creates a dependency, such as `jest.mock()`.
 See the [configuration guide for more details](./settings/settings.md).

 For each dependency it finds, the plugin classifies both the file the dependency comes from and the module it points to.
-That classification is what your rules read to decide whether the dependency is allowed.
+That classification is what your rule policies read to decide whether the dependency is allowed.

 ## The Concept